YOUR STORY BEGINS WITH A MILESTONE

 Difficulty: High

-ITINERARY: Consists of 8 days
+ITINERARY: It consists of 8 days

 Day 01: Mendoza / Vallecitos (2,750)

-Day 02: Shelter / portage / Veguitas Superior Camp (3350)
+Day 02: Shelter / portering / Veguitas Superior Camp (3350)

-Day 03: Veguitas Superior Shelter/Camp (3350)
+Day 03: Veguitas Superior Refuge / Camp (3350)

-Day 04: Upper Veguitas / El Salto Camp (4200)
+Day 04: Veguitas Superior / El Salto Camp (4200)

-Day 05: El Salto (4,200)
+Day 05: The Jump (4,200)

 Rest day, which we will use to walk around the area.